Refinements of the Bottom and Strange MSSM Higgs Yukawa Couplings at NNLO: Results

 \section{Results}

-The results of this work have been implemented in the program HDECAY \cite{hdecay}, which calculates the MSSM Higgs masses and couplings according to the RG-improved results of Ref.~\cite{rgi} and all partial decay widths and branching ratios including the relevant higher-order corrections \cite{review}.
-For large values of $\tgb$ the decays of the neutral Higgs bosons are dominated by the decays into $b\bar b$ and $\tau^+\tau^-$.
-Their branching ratios have been studied with the one-loop expressions of the correction $\Delta_b$ of Eq.~(\ref{eq:effpar}) in Ref.~\cite{GHS}.
+The final results of this paper have been implemented in the program {\tt Hdecay} \cite{hdecay}.
+This code computes the MSSM Higgs couplings and masses based on the RG-improved expressions of Ref.~\cite{rgi}.
+Moreover, the partial decay widths and branching ratios of the MSSM Higgs bosons are calculated including higher-order corrections \cite{review}.
+For large $\tgb$ values the dominant neutral Higgs boson decays are into $b\bar b$ and $\tau^+\tau^-$.
+In Ref.~\cite{GHS} their branching ratios have been analyzed including the correction $\Delta_b$ of Eq.~(\ref{eq:effparb}) at the one-loop level.